 ||Baroness Orczy (1865-1947) - Emma Magdalena Rosalia Maria Josefa Barbara Orczy|

 Hungarian-British novelist, best remembered as the author of The Scarlet Pimpernel (1905).
 Baroness Orczy's sequels to the novel were less successful.
-A man with a double identity, the Scarlet Pimpernel can be regarded as one of the forefathers of Superman, Batman, the Incredible Hulk, and other comic book superheroes.
+A hero with a double identity, the Scarlet Pimpernel can be regarded as one of the forefathers of Zorro and The Shadow, and superheroes such as Superman, Batman, and the Incredible Hulk.
 Besides being a prolific writer, Orczy was an artist, whose works were exhibited at the Royal Academy, London.
 Orczy's first venture into fiction was with crime stories.
 In this genre, her most popular characters was The Old Man in the Corner.
 He was featured in a series of twelve British movies from 1924, starring Rolf Leslie.